Buy Now Pay Later Companies in Australia: provider comparisons, how to sign up and tips to manage a BNPL account

 • Rewards club and price drop tracking

 Klarna originated in Sweden in 2005 and was introduced to Aussie shoppers through the help of CommBank in 2020.
-A standout feature of Klarna is that customers can pay through the app at any store, via its ‘one-time card’ feature, which has a maximum limit of $1000.
+A standout feature of Klarna is that customers can pay through the app at any store, via its ‘one-time card’ feature.
 Purchases split into 4 payments, paid every two weeks.
 The app also gives you access to exclusive deals and earn rewards plus price tracking means there could be times you don’t have to pay full price.

 Payright